BCDevOps/devops-platform-workshops/openshift-201/resource-mgmt.md

 frontend   0/2     Evicted   0          10s
 ```

-## Managing application cpu/memory strategy
+## Managing application CPU/memory strategy

-The steps for sizing application cpu/memory on OpenShift Container Platform are as follows:
+The steps for sizing application CPU/memory on OpenShift Container Platform are as follows:

-1. Determine expected container cpu/memory usage
+1. Determine expected container CPU/memory usage

-Determine expected mean and peak container cpu/memory usage, empirically if necessary (for example, by separate load testing).
+Determine expected mean and peak container CPU/memory usage, empirically if necessary (for example, by separate load testing).
 Remember to consider all the processes that may potentially run in parallel in the container: for example, does the main application spawn any ancillary scripts?

 2. Determine risk appetite

 Determine risk appetite for eviction or throttling.
-If the risk appetite is low, the container should request cpu/memory according to the expected peak usage plus a percentage safety margin.
+If the risk appetite is low, the container should request CPU/memory according to the expected peak usage plus a percentage safety margin.
 Protect your critical pods setting values so they are classified as Guaranteed.
-If the risk appetite is higher, it may be more appropriate to request cpu/memory according to the expected mean usage.
+If the risk appetite is higher, it may be more appropriate to request CPU/memory according to the expected mean usage.

-3. Set container cpu/memory request
+3. Set container CPU/memory request

-Set container cpu/memory request based on the above.
-The more accurately the request represents the application cpu/memory usage, the better.
+Set container CPU/memory request based on the above.
+The more accurately the request represents the application CPU/memory usage, the better.
 If the request is too high, cluster and quota usage will be inefficient.
 If the request is too low, the chances of application eviction increase.

-4. Set container cpu/memory limit.
+4. Set container CPU/memory limit.

-Setting a limit has the effect of immediately killing a container process or cpu throttling if the combined cpu or memory usage of all processes in the container exceeds the limit, and is therefore a mixed blessing.
-On the one hand, it may make unanticipated excess cpu/memory usage obvious early ("fail fast"); on the other hand it also terminates processes abruptly.
+Setting a limit has the effect of immediately killing a container process or CPU throttling if the combined CPU or memory usage of all processes in the container exceeds the limit, and is therefore a mixed blessing.
+On the one hand, it may make unanticipated excess CPU/memory usage obvious early ("fail fast"); on the other hand it also terminates processes abruptly.

-Limits should not be set to less than the expected peak container cpu/memory usage plus a percentage safety margin.
+Limits should not be set to less than the expected peak container CPU/memory usage plus a percentage safety margin.

 5. Ensure application is tuned